Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Introduction

 \paragraph{Organization of the paper.} Section \ref{sec:pre} introduces some notations.
-In Section \ref{sec:pa} we recall definitions of probabilistic automata, bisimulation relations by Segala~\cite{Segala-thesis}.
-We also recall the logic PCTL$^{*}$ and its sublogics.
-Section \ref{sec:strong} introduces the novel strong and strong branching bisimulations, and proves that they agree with PCTL$^{*}$ and PCTL equivalences, respectively.
+In Section \ref{sec:pa} we recall definitions of probabilistic automata and bisimulation relations by Segala~\cite{Segala-thesis}.
+We also recall the logic $\PCTL^{*}$ and its sub logics.
+Section \ref{sec:strong} introduces the novel strong and strong branching bisimulations, and proves that they agree with $\PCTL^{*}$ and $\PCTL$ equivalences, respectively.
 Section \ref{sec:weak} extends them to weak (branching) bisimulations, and Section \ref{sec:simulation} extends the framework to simulations.
-We discuss the coarsest congruent bisimulations and simulations in Section \ref{sec:congruent}, and the extension to countable states in Section \ref{sec:countable}.
+We discuss the extension to countable states in Section \ref{sec:countable} and the coarsest congruent bisimulations and simulations in Section \ref{sec:congruent}.
 In Section \ref{sec:related} we discuss related work, and Section \ref{sec:conclusion} concludes the paper.